 Get them up and moving! ¡Corre en Círculos! are one of my favorite activities, and the one I use for family vocabulary is particularly engaging for the students because it is not just translating!
 Students read a clue describing a family member and have to figure out who is being described.
 Tricky!
 Click here to see it in my store.

-Puzzles and Worksheets
+Puzzles and Worksheets for Family Vocabulary in Spanish Class

 Maze puzzles are a great way to reinforce vocabulary!
 I like to use this set of mazes as a fast finisher option after doing the ¡Corre en Círculos!
 I mentioned earlier.
-I also have several practice activities where students read descriptions and try to fill in the family tree, or describe people according to the family illustration!
+There are also several practice activities where students read descriptions and try to fill in the family tree, or describe people according to the family illustration!
 These are great to get students reading and thinking about how family members are related!
 Grid puzzles are also a great option for a fast finisher!
 Here’s a free one from Mme B’s French Classroom that I love to use!

 There you have it friends!
 If your students haven’t mastered family vocab after all the ideas included in this post, you’ll have to put some more time in searching Pinterest and TpT!